9aia/thal/CONTRIBUTING.md

 ### Designing the UI

-We use can use [Stitch](https://stitch.withgoogle.com/) to design the UI.
+We can use [Stitch](https://stitch.withgoogle.com/) to design the UI.

 > [!NOTE]
 > Stitch is not a perfect tool, so you may need to change some things to make it better.
 That's why we use it as a reference, but not as the final design.